-Get in line for chaos, coolness & excellent pizza
+Get in line for chaos, coolness, great pizza

-Leonardo's By the Slice at the corner of University and 13th St is chaotic, cool, and has scrumptious food – plus it's historical.
+Leonardo's By the Slice at the corner of University and 13th St is chaotic and cool and has scrumptious food – plus it's historical.
 It's part of the Leonardo's epic saga that I have detailed in part at other places here in the GLOB, and because it is as much a part of Gainesville history as Tom Petty, it is fitting that it sits at what some might consider the heart of Gainesville.

 So when you walk into this by-the-slice heaven, if it's lunchtime, you will generally walk into a large crowd gathered in front of the counter where you order and can visually identify which pizza slice you want.
 The crowd of customers is a melting pot of cultures and generations.
 You quickly learn to just go with the flow.
 If you are alone, you might enjoy either eavesdropping on neighboring conversations or just plain old people watching until you get to the counter.